griptape-ai/griptape-trade-school/docs/courses/image-query/02_chatbot.md

 # ...
 ```

 Then, create a function to format and print responses from the agent in dark cyan.
-Add this code before you start the Chat function, passing it the function with the `output_fn` parameter.
+Add this code before you start the Chat function, passing it the function with the `handle_output` parameter.

 ```python title="app.py" hl_lines="3-5 9"